 For a better understanding of the differences between ACH and EFT, we’ll break down each payment method and explain how they work.

-What is an EFT?
+What Is an EFT?

 EFTs refer to any type of payment that’s processed digitally between businesses and consumers.
 These transactions don’t require paper documentation to process and are considered fast and reliable forms of getting money to a recipient.